Open Competition

 Scientific Quality of Proposal

-the proposed research is of some merit and has potential to make a scientific contribution and enhance the research environment of the host department/research group
+Proposed research is of some merit and has potential to make a scientific contribution and enhance the research environment of the host department/research group.

 1. Reject